Membership for Visual Artists with the Copyright Agency entitles artists to licence fees from:

 - educational and government use of images under copying schemes (statutory licences)

 - uses of images overseas under licence schemes managed by Copyright Agency international affiliates.

-- 25% of income collected from Viscopy’s Copyright licences in Australia and New Zealand and statutory license income collected by Screenrights
+- income collected from Viscopy’s Copyright licences in Australia and New Zealand and statutory license income collected by Screenrights

-- 10% of income collected by Viscopy’s international partners, which is only deducted if your art is reproduced internationally and income is collected overseas
+- income collected by Viscopy’s international partners, which is only deducted if your art is reproduced internationally and income is collected overseas

-- Around 14% of income collected from ‘statutory’ licence fees by Copyright Agency
+- income collected from ‘statutory’ licence fees by Copyright Agency

 - free national seminars

 - member e-news

 - funding for visual arts projects through our Cultural Fund

 - funding for career development opportunities for visual artists through our Career Fund

 A photographer’s rights depends on a number of factors, such as whether the photographer was on staff or a freelancer, the type of client and the purpose of the photographer.